dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 Chapter 14  Component Coupling

 must be compatible with Entities.
 However, with the cycle in place, the Database component must now also be compatible with Authorizer.
 But Authorizer depends on Interactors.
 This makes Database much more difficult to release.
-Entities, Authorizer, and Interactors have, in effect, become one large component—which means that all of the developers working on any of those components will experience the dreaded「morning after syndrome.」They will be stepping all over one another because they must all use exactly the same release of one another’s components.
+Entities, Authorizer, and Interactors have, in effect, become one large component—which means that all of the developers working on any of those components will experience the dreaded「morning after syndrome.」They will be stepping all over one another because they must all use exactly the same release of one another's components.

 Figure 14.2  A dependency cycle

 But this is just part of the trouble.
 Consider what happens when we want to test the Entities component.
 To our chagrin, we find that we must build and integrate with Authorizer and Interactors.
 This level of coupling between components is troubling, if not intolerable.

-You may have wondered why you have to include so many different libraries, and so much of everybody else’s stuff, just to run a simple unit test of one of your classes.
+You may have wondered why you have to include so many different libraries, and so much of everybody else's stuff, just to run a simple unit test of one of your classes.
 If you investigate the matter a bit, you will probably discover that there are cycles in the dependency graph.
 Such cycles make it very difficult to isolate components.
 Unit testing and releasing become very difficult and error prone.
 In addition, build issues grow geometrically with the number of modules.

 116